 In some ways, I am still first and foremost focused on ways to help students better learn a language – in the course of my first professional life, the foci of which centered on areas including phonological issues in the perception and production of Mandarin tones, the unique learning profiles of heritage language learners of Chinese, and the distinct and often clashing “pedagogical cultures” of non-native learners and native language speaker-teachers of Mandarin.
-However, since I shifted my employment, my research focus has centered upon issues in how the United States finds the capacity to meet its language and cultural competency needs, particularly in the LCTLs.
+However, since I shifted my employment, my research focus has centered on issues in how the United States finds the capacity to meet its language and cultural competency needs, particularly in the LCTLs.

-I guess I see myself today, research-wise, as more of an historian than a linguist.
-But the fact that my day job forces me to look for resources to support our DLI-W students that are studying one of 60-plus languages at any given time, coupled with my ILR responsibilities to interact with individuals and entities in all sorts of sectors – government, academic, NGO and commercial – means that I’m still working at helping learners learn better.
+I guess I see myself today, research-wise, as more of a historian than a linguist.
+But the fact that my day job forces me to look for resources to support our DLI-W students that are studying one of the 60-plus languages at any given time, coupled with my ILR responsibilities to interact with individuals and entities in all sorts of sectors – government, academic, NGO and commercial – means that I’m still working at helping learners learn better.